Lux vs Lumens projector: All in one guide on brightness.

 And to measure the brightness.
 Generally, these are Lux vs Lumens projectors.
 Yes, also the standard one ANSI lumens.

 People are confused about these terms.
 Which denotes the level of brightness in the projector.
 About these terms, we are going to talk about in today’s article.

 We compare them all Lux vs Lumens projector and Lumens vs ANSI Lumens projector.

 And at the end of this article.
 We also talk about some awareness.
 In the online market.
 How most Chinese projectors manufacturers fool us based on resolution, contrast ratio, and brightness.

-So let’s start our comparison by a little intro with the brightness metrics defination.
+So let’s start our comparison with a little intro to the brightness metrics definition.

 What are lumens?

 Lumens can be expressed as the amount of light emitted by a projector light source.
 The light source could be a lamp or Laser.

 The more projector light sources produce.
 The number of lumens will increase and vice versa.